SECTION 1. Section 2G of chapter 111 of the MGL is hereby amended by striking in its entirety and replacing it with the following new section:-

-The board shall report the results of its evaluation and its recommendations, if any, and drafts of legislation necessary to carry out the recommendations to the house and senate committees on ways and means and the joint committee on public health, and the joint committee on health care financing and shall post the board’s report on the website of the department of public health.
+The board shall report the results of its evaluation and its recommendations, if any, and drafts of legislation necessary to carry out the recommendations to the house and senate committees on ways and means, the joint committee on public health, and the joint committee on health care financing and shall post the board’s report on the website of the department of public health.

 SECTION 3.
 Section 68 of chapter 118E of the General Laws is hereby amended by inserting after subsection (f) the following subsection:–

 (g) (1) In addition to the surcharge assessed under subsection (a), acute hospitals and ambulatory surgical centers shall assess a prevention and wellness surcharge on all payments subject to surcharge as defined in section 64.
 The prevention and wellness surcharge amount shall equal the product of (i) the prevention wellness surcharge percentage and (ii) amounts paid for these services by a surcharge payor.
-The office shall calculate the prevention and cost control surcharge percentage by dividing $33,000,000 by the projected annual aggregate payments subject to the surcharge, excluding projected annual aggregate payments based on payments made by managed care organizations.
-The office shall determine the prevention and wellness surcharge percentage before the start of each fund fiscal year and may redetermine the prevention and wellness surcharge percentage before April 1 of each fund fiscal year if the division projects that the initial prevention and cost control surcharge established the previous October will produce less than $23,000,000 or more than $43,000,000.
+The office shall calculate the prevention and cost control surcharge percentage by dividing $15,000,000 by the projected annual aggregate payments subject to the surcharge, excluding projected annual aggregate payments based on payments made by managed care organizations.
+The office shall determine the prevention and wellness surcharge percentage before the start of each fund fiscal year and may redetermine the prevention and wellness surcharge percentage before April 1 of each fund fiscal year if the division projects that the initial prevention and wellness surcharge established the previous October will produce less than $10,000,000 or more than $20,000,000.
 Before each succeeding October 1, the office shall redetermine the prevention and wellness surcharge percentage incorporating any adjustments from earlier years.
 In each determination or redetermination of the prevention and wellness surcharge percentage, the office shall use the best data available as determined by the office and may consider the effect on projected prevention and wellness surcharge payments of any modified or waived enforcement under subsection (e).
 The office shall incorporate all adjustments, including, but not limited to, updates or corrections or final settlement amounts, by prospective adjustment rather than by retrospective payments or assessments.

 (2) Prevention and wellness surcharge payments shall be deposited in the Prevention and Wellness Trust Fund, established in section 2G of chapter 111.